Cycling with Children

 bikes.
 The following gives an overview of the products available:

-(approximately) with a maximum weight of around 20kg.
-These seats
+with a maximum weight of around 20kg.
+These seats are ideal for

-are ideal for short trips around town and most styles now have high
+short trips around town and most styles now have high backs to

-(approximately) with a maximum weight of around 30kg.
-These systems
+a maximum weight of around 30kg.
+These systems are very flexible

-are very flexible and can sometimes double up as a buggy if the
+and can sometimes double up as a buggy if the correct conversion

-too, which is another great way of getting your child involved from
+another great way of getting your child involved from an early

 Learning to ride